Ethnic Groups in Lithuania: The Majority and Minorities | True Lithuania

 Not anymore so, even though the percentage of non-European immigrants and their children is still somewhat lower in Lithuania than in Western European countries such as France or the UK.
 After all, in Lithuania, most salaries are significantly lower so it is better to migrate further west.

 Still, the majority of new immigrants come from the former Soviet Union and therefore strengthen the already existing Russian and Russophone communities rather than establishing new ones.
 They tend to fill the jobs which too few Lithuanians would do at home, such as the construction sector of the 2007 boom era or the burgeoning IT sector as well as truck driving today.
 Good command of Russian helps them in Lithuania where Russian is still understood by 70% of locals (while an inadequate knowledge of English often precludes them from migrating further West).
 In many cases, they fill the gaps in the job market left by emigrated Lithuanians (who are allowed to freely move into Western Europe and have fewer language barriers).
 In 2011 census, citizens of the former Soviet Union countries made up 1,6% of Lithuania's permanent residents, with 0,6% being Ukrainian citizens, 0,4% Belarusian, and 0,4% Russian.
-However, the Russo-Ukrainian war swelled the Ukrainian population in 2022 as Lithuania accepted ~70 000 Ukrainian refugees, with Ukrainians alone now making some 3%.
+However, the Russo-Ukrainian war swelled the Ukrainian population in 2022 as Lithuania accepted ~70 000 Ukrainian refugees, with Ukrainians alone now making some 3% of Lithuania's population.

 After Lithuania joined the European Union, increasingly many of its key businesses became owned by Western Europeans.
 Multinational companies would often move in expatriates into higher-paid and executive positions.
 Most of these are Western Europeans as they could freely reside in Lithuania.
 As the Western social security payments often surpass middle-class Lithuanian salaries, only the higher-class Westerners would relocate to Lithuania.
 Citizens of the other European Union countries make up 0,6% of Lithuania's permanent residents.